 I was looking for an easier way to make contact with other writers and readers when I started my Twitter account.
 I didn’t post too often – it seemed a little forward of me to put my thoughts out there for others to consider.
 (You’d be surprised how often this particular mind-set encumbers writers.)
-I posted now and again, and I set up an account at HootSuite to enable my blog posts to feed into my Twitter account.
-In a few months I had about 30 followers.
+I posted now and again, and in a few months I had about 30 followers.

 Then, like a bolt out of the blue, I saw a post from one of the writers I followed labeled #1lineWed.
 It was a really nice line of prose, and I simply had to find out what it was all about.

 Clicked on #1lineWed and the sparks started flying!

 Before I go any further, let me explain what #1lineWed is.
 It (naturally) occurs every Wednesday, and is a place for any writer – professional, hobbyist, poet, novelist and anyone else who writes – to post a line (defined as whatever fits in a tweet) from their work in progress.
 A theme is posted every week and all you have to do is find appropriate lines in your unpublished work and post them.
 That’s it!

 The hardest part (for me) is making sure I’ve only got 280 characters including the hashtag.
 The easiest part is finding other authors to follow, and most, if not all of them, will follow back.
 In my first 4 months on Twitter, I gained, as I said, about 30 followers.
 After 6 months of playing #1lineWed, my following has grown to over 2,000 and gets bigger every day.
 Even better, my Twitter feed is full of wonderful writing that inspires me to “keep on plugging on”.